Cohn Hall 100N

 Cohn Hall 100H

-Elise Gower is brand new to Loyola!
-Elise has worked in secondary education teaching Social Justice, Medical Ethics and World Religions.
-A native of Pennsylvania, Elise served as the International Service Program Coordinator and Campus Minister at the University of Scranton where she facilitated global immersion experiences, coordinated Christian Life Communities, and directed diverse retreats and programs.
+Elise Gower serves as the Loyola Community through social justice and interfaith ministries, first year programming, retreats, LGBTQ outreach and leadership development.
+She holds a B.A. in Religious Studies from Marywood University and a Masters in Education from the University of Scranton.
+A native of Pennsylvania, she served as the International Service Program Coordinator and Campus Minister at the University of Scranton where she facilitated global immersion experiences, coordinated Christian Life Communities, and directed diverse retreats and programs.
 In her personal and professional life, Elise embraces the Jesuit ideals.
-She is excited to engage students in their Loyola experience, and accompany each person on their own unique faith journey.
+She is passionate about providing diverse experiences of prayer, reflection and dialogue, promoting advocacy and action, engaging students in exploring the intersections of identity and accompanying each person on their own unique spiritual journey.
 In her free time, you’ll find Elise kayaking, traveling, reading a good book, and spending time with family and friends.

 Megan Linz Dickinson

 Cohn Hall 100A